 Asking a family member or teacher for suggestions may be one way to choose a professional direction, but very few people have the global perspective and specialized knowledge needed to accurately match a personality type to a kind of work.
 Online career counselors specialize in getting this right and cost far less than making a decision you will later regret.
 If you are unhappy in your career, or just starting out with choosing a career, talk to an online counselor.
 You are worth the investment!
 There are so many careers and options, it can be immensely helpful to talk with a professional who can provide invaluable insight and give you the space to explore different choices and paths.

 For online counseling as mentioned at the beginning of this article, BetterHelp is an excellent platform.
 BetterHelp has thousands of verified and vetted licensed mental health professionals ready to help you with pretty much any topic or specialty that you need.
 This service is offered at an affordable rate and you are not limited to finding a therapist near your home or office.
 You can be matched with the right therapist for you, even if they are 500 miles away.
 You also have four options for communication: messaging (like email), live chat, and phone and video sessions.
 All you need is an internet connection and a smartphone, tablet, or computer.
 If this seems too good to be true, it is not.
 BetterHelp has worked really hard to make sure your information is secure and your privacy is maintained.
-BetterHelp's platform is HIPPA compliant with Grade A banking level encryption.
+All therapists on BetterHelp are required to be HIPAA compliant.
 You can even pick your own therapist by searching from the database if you would like to.
 Don't wait!
 You can get started today!